ennis/artifice/adrs/0003-kyute-terms.md

 - _Visual_: the visual defines the behavior of a node: how it is drawn to the screen, and how it responds to input events.

 - _Platform state_:

+- _Device pixel_: a pixel on the render device
+- _Device-independent pixel (DIP)_ -> all sizes in kyute measured in DIPs
+- _DIP scaling factor_, or just _scaling factor_ -> how many device pixels are in a DIP